jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 }
 ```

-Finally, it would be convenient to overload equality comparison operators for all the data types mentioned above.
+Finally, it would be convenient to overload the equality comparison operators for all the data types mentioned above.

 <div class="hint">